schmich/hearthstone-deckstrings/README.md

 The IDs used in deckstrings and in this library refer to Hearthstone DBF IDs which uniquely define Hearthstone entities like cards and heroes.

-For additional entity metadata, the DBF IDs can be used in conjunction with the [HearthstoneJSON](https://hearthstonejson.com/) database.
+For additional entity metadata (e.g. hero class, card cost, card name), the DBF IDs can be used in conjunction with the [HearthstoneJSON](https://hearthstonejson.com/) database.

 ## Decoding